beegee-tokyo/Emy-Chat/README.md

 ## Target hardware:
 The code is written to work on either an ESP32 or a nRF52 microcontroller and is not compatible with other microcontrollers.
 The LoRa transceivers used are [Semtech SX1262 transceivers](https://www.semtech.com/products/wireless-rf/lora-transceivers/sx1262).
 They are either connected to the microcontroller as a Adafruit Feather compatible breakout ([Circuitrocks Alora RFM1262](https://circuit.rocks/product:2685)) or integrated into a SOC together with a Nordic nRF52 ([Insight ISP4520](https://www.insightsip.com/products/combo-smart-modules/isp4520)).
 Using Jan Gromes [RadioLib](https://github.com/jgromes/RadioLib) this chat node SW works as well with RFM95 modules.
+I tested it on a [Sparkfun LoRa Gateway - 1-channel](https://www.sparkfun.com/products/15006) board which uses a RFM95W LoRa modem.

 ## UI options
 For now, the software supports 3 user interfaces.